Orepap/Clust3D/README.md

 # STOCHASTICITY

 <p align="justify">
-Clust3D involves stochasticity at two stages.
-First, during neuron initialization, when `neuron_init="points"` and `depth` is a finite integer, candidate data-point combinations are sampled randomly, meaning different runs may initialize neurons from different starting points.
+Clust3D involves stochasticity at two stages. (i) First, during neuron initialization, when `neuron_init="points"` and `depth` is a finite integer, candidate data-point combinations are sampled randomly, meaning different runs may initialize neurons from different starting points.
 This can be fully eliminated by setting `depth="auto"`, which exhaustively evaluates every possible combination and makes initialization deterministic.
-Setting `random_state` to a fixed integer also controls the initialization seed, though it does not affect the second source of stochasticity.
-During training, the order in which samples are presented to the network is shuffled at every epoch using Python's built-in random module, which is independent of `random_state`.
+Setting `random_state` to a fixed integer also controls the initialization seed, though it does not affect the second source of stochasticity. (ii) During training, the order in which samples are presented to the network is shuffled at every epoch using Python's built-in random module, which is independent of `random_state`.
 This is intentional due to the fact that randomizing sample presentation order is a well-established practice